-A militant from the feminist group Femen, renowned for their topless protests, forced the evacuation of Notre Dame cathedral on Wednesday when she walked up to the alter, pulled out a plastic gun and pretended to shoot herself.
+A militant from the feminist group Femen, renowned for their topless protests, forced the evacuation of Notre Dame cathedral on Wednesday when she walked up to the altar, pulled out a plastic gun and pretended to shoot herself.

-The activist, who had the words “may fascists rest in hell” scrawled on her naked chest was mocking the suicide of far right historian Dominique Venner, who had taken his own life in front of the same altar on Tuesday.
+The activist, who had the words “may fascists rest in hell” scrawled on her naked chest was mocking the suicide of far-right historian Dominique Venner, who had taken his own life in front of the same altar on Tuesday.

 Around 1,500 visitors were in the cathedral at the time of Venner’s suicide. …

 Leader of Femen Inna Schevchenko said the act was a protest against all those who paid their respects to “the extreme right militant” and named the leader of France’s National Front Marine Le Pen.

 Following Venner’s suicide, Le Pen sent out a tweet in which she said she “respected” Venner and claimed his suicide was a “political act”.